Span

 Paperback, 156 pp.

 “ David Anthony Martin is a nature poet the way Frank O’Hara was a city poet.
 He has paid attention, assimilated the beauty and mystery of his surroundings, and let it color his poetry in delicate ways.
 He says, “everything will be alright just shut up and listen.”
 He draws from dreams and folktale and myth.
 He contemplates streams and trees and bears.
 And he does it in language that is beguiling, sly and as lovely as a September peach.
 These are poems to carry in your metaphorical pocket like small runic stones, with lines that you will want to contemplate again and again.
 Like this brief poem called stream of consciousness: "The moon is not in the quick silver stream / the moon is in the still, void-dark lake."
-Span is delicious reading. ”
+Span is delicious reading.

 ~Corey Mesler, author of Before the Great Troubling, Notes Toward the

-Story and Other Stories, The Sky Needs More Work and Following
+, The Sky Needs More Work

 Richard Brautigan